petablox/popl2020-artifact/README.md

 [sudo] docker images           # To verify successful deletion
 ```

-__Hardware Requirements.__ We ran the experiments on a Xeon 6154 CPU with 18 cores and 36 threads.
-The system was
+__Hardware Requirements.__ We ran the experiments on a Xeon 6154 CPU running at 3 GHz with 18 cores and 36 threads.
+The
-equipped with 394 GB of RAM, and was running the Ubuntu 18.04 LTS operating system over the Linux kernel version 4.15.
+system was equipped with 394 GB of RAM, and was running the Ubuntu 18.04 LTS operating system over the Linux kernel
+version 4.15.
 The container image was composed using Docker version 19.04.

 Structure of the Experiments
 ----------------------------